top of page

 Potential Complications if Left Untreated

-Costs and Consultation in Toronto
+Costs and Consultation in Ontario

-About Ontario Vascular and Dr. Luis Figueroa
+About Dr. Luis Figueroa

 Frequently Asked Questions

 • Can varicose veins return after treatment?
-Yes, especially if underlying issues persist.
-Ongoing care helps reduce recurrence.

 • Are varicose veins just cosmetic?
-Not always.
-They can lead to serious complications.

 Comments